 In case no solar cell assemblies and substrate are available, bond together 2 Kapton foils of the same material as used in representative PVA and with dimensions of 250 mm x 150 mm.

-After 1 week at room temperature, perform a peel test of the foil according to DIN 53289.
+After specified curing duration and temperature, as specified in the SCD-PVA, perform a peel test of the foil according to EN 1464:2010.

 Use a peel force equal or larger than 1,8 N/cm.